The debt collection industry generates $11 billion a year from the 70 million Americans who haven’t or can’t pay their bills.

 Debt collectors also don’t want you to know that they cannot pursue you across state borders to enforce a judgment levied against you by a creditor who sued you for non-payment and won.
 Transferring the judgment to another state is time-consuming and expensive and not likely to occur very often.

-Debt collectors don’t want you to know that there are limits on the amounts they can legally garnish from portions of your income, like salary, social security or pensions.
+Debt collectors don’t want you to know that there are limits on the amounts they can legally garnish from portions of your income.
 For example, the maximum amount that can be taken from a paycheck is the lesser of 25% of your disposable earnings or the amount by which your wages exceed 30 times the federal minimum wage.

 You can also file for complete exemption from wage garnishment, if you can verify that it will cause you or your family financial hardship to have any monies withheld.